Modules → Lifting Lug Design

 9. Results

-The results page is composed by 5 important parts: Quick Table, Input, Output, Bottom Menu, Summary and drawing (there's no section for the drawing because it's just the same as show in the input page).
+The results page is composed by 5 important parts: Summary, Input, Output, Bottom Menu, Summary and drawing (there's no section for the drawing because it's just the same as show in the input page).

-The Quick Table (see Fig. 9.1.1.) shows the most important information from the results.
+The Summary (see Fig. 9.1.1.) shows the most important information from the results.
 It also shows if there's some error in the calculation (it'll be shown in red).

 In the future version we'll let the USER select which information want to see in it.